HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 Browserify will create a `require` system and starting with the module you specify as an entry point it will include each `require`-ed piece of code into an app package that can be sent to the browser.

-Browserify is written for node.js but even if you're using something else to build your web app, you can use node and Browserify to build your client package.
+Browserify is written for Node but even if you're using something else to build your web app, you can use Node and browserify to build your client package.
 Ultimately, you're just creating a single JS file.
 So once it's generated, that file can be served just like any other static file by any file server you want.

 ## Grab your moonboots

-If you're used to building apps where each script in your app directory has a corresponding `<script>` tag hardcoded in some HTML file somewhere it can be a bit confusing when switching to using a script module system like Browserify.
+If you're used to building apps where each script in your app directory has a corresponding `<script>` tag hardcoded in some HTML file somewhere it can be a bit confusing when switching to using a script module system like browserify.

 As I touched on in Chapter 2, we really would like our production environment to serve a single, minified, `.js` file with a unique file name so that we can tell browsers to cache it forever.
 However, that's far from ideal in a development environment because we don't want to debug minified code in the browser or have to rebuild it with every change.
 So, in the interest of keeping the development cycle enjoyable here's what we want: